tooky/kosli-playground/README.md

 ## [Fork this repo](https://github.com/kosli-dev/playground/fork)

-Follow the remaining instructions in this README from your forked repo.
+Follow the remaining instructions from the README in your forked repo.

 ## Log into Kosli at https://app.kosli.com using GitHub